adityabhan/SOLID/Single Responsibility/README.md

 # Single Responsibility

-The <strong>single responsibility</strong> principle states that a class, module, or function should have only one responsibility.
+The <strong>Single Responsibility</strong> principle states that a class, module, or function should have only one responsibility.

 In the non_ideal.py <br/>